William B. Seaman

 Seaman played college football as a guard at Washington & Jefferson in 1895 and 1896.
+He left partway through the 1896 season to play for the Latrobe Athletic Association.
 He began his coaching career in 1897 at Waynesburg.

 As a baseball manager of the Washington Senators in the Pennsylvania–Ohio–Maryland League for its only two seasons, he posted records of 57–44 in 1906—enough for league runner-up—and 45–75 in 1907.

 Seaman was to remain the Western Reserve football coach for the 1910 season.
 However, he caught pneumonia in April 1910 and died in his hometown of Washington, Pennsylvania.